VenithNET/Dragon-Linux/content/blog/2023/03/20-road-to-vulkan.md

 With the UAPI shaping up and many native ARM64 Linux games working properly... it's time to see just what we can run with the driver!
 OpenGL 3.x support, while not complete, is more than enough to run many games (like Darwinia and SuperTuxKart's advanced renderer).
 But most games are not available for ARM64 Linux so... it's time for [FEX](https://github.com/FEX-Emu/FEX)!

-FEX doesn't work on standard Asahi Linux kernel builds since we use 16K pages, but 4K page support is not actually that difficult to add... so starting this week, I'm going to be adding 4K support to the Asahi GPU driver and fixing whatever issues I run into along the way, and then we're going to try running Steam and Proton on it!
+FEX doesn't work on standard Dragon Linux kernel builds since we use 16K pages, but 4K page support is not actually that difficult to add... so starting this week, I'm going to be adding 4K support to the Asahi GPU driver and fixing whatever issues I run into along the way, and then we're going to try running Steam and Proton on it!
 Let's see just how much of the Steam game library we can already run with the driver in its current state!
 I bet you'll be surprised...
 (Remember Portal 2?
 It only requires OpenGL 2.1.
 With 3.x support in our driver as far as it is today, I bet we're going to have a lot of fun~ ✨)

 If you're interested in following my work, you can follow me at [@lina@vt.social](https://vt.social/@lina) or subscribe to my [YouTube channel](https://youtube.com/AsahiLina)!
 I stream my work on the Asahi GPU driver on Wednesdays and Fridays, so feel free to drop by my streams if you're interested!

-If you want to support my work, you can donate to marcan's Asahi Linux support fund on [GitHub Sponsors](http://github.com/sponsors/marcan) or [Patreon](https://patreon.com/marcan), which helps me out too!
+If you want to support my work, you can donate to marcan's Dragon Linux support fund on [GitHub Sponsors](http://github.com/sponsors/marcan) or [Patreon](https://patreon.com/marcan), which helps me out too!
 And if you're looking forward to a Vulkan driver, check out Ella's [GitHub Sponsors](https://github.com/sponsors/Ella-0) page!
 Alyssa doesn't take donations herself, but she'd love it if you donate to a charity like the [Software Freedom Conservancy](https://sfconservancy.org/) instead.
 (Although maybe one day I'll convince her to let me buy her an M2... ^^;;)